There are various myths about UPSC interview. In this post, we try to explain the reality of the IAS/IPS interview process.

 Don’t get misguided or demotivated by the myths circulated by people who are unaware of the reality.

 Always consider yourself as worth 100% marks.
-Put your best effort to present the real you before the board; don’t bother about the marks you get after that!
+Put your best effort into presenting the real you before the board; don’t bother about the marks you get after that!

 You will clear IAS!